RavenHarth/Java/chapter-12-conclusion.md

 #### The SoftUni Curriculum for Software Engineers

-The SoftUni Curriculum for Software Developers.
-SoftUni’s [**self-paced programs**]() are designed as a sequence of modules giving you fundamental knowledge in software development and practical skills to prepare you to work as a programmer with the latest software technologies.
-The classes are divided into learning theory (30%) and doing exercises and projects (70%).
+SoftUni’s programs are designed as a **sequence of modules** giving you fundamental knowledge in software development and practical skills to prepare you to work as a programmer with the latest software technologies.
+The classes are divided into learning **theory** (30%) and doing **exercises and projects** (70%).

 #### How Many Hours Per Day Does The Training Take?